Improve your financial standing

 1) Ensure You Are Meeting Requirements

-Before you can lock in your rate, you need to satisfy certain debt-to-income ratio (DTI) and property equity criteria.
-This involves providing income and credit documents, like paystubs, W2s, and bank statements.
+Before you can lock in your interest rate, you need to satisfy certain debt-to-income ratio (DTI) and property equity criteria.
+This involves providing income documents, like paystubs and W2s, and determining your property’s value.

 2) Home Appraisal

-An appraisal will be ordered to confirm the property value and borrower equity.
+An appraisal will be ordered to formally confirm the value of your home and the amount of equity you have.

 3) Approval and Closing

-Once the appraisal is complete, underwriting approval obtained, and court sign-off secured, the refinance is ready for closing.
-Keep in mind that court approval can take a few weeks to months, depending on the volume of cases.
+Once your appraisal is complete, your underwriting approval is in hand, and your court sign-off is secured, your refinance will be ready to close.
+Keep in mind that court approval can sometimes take several weeks, depending on the volume of cases.

 Post-Refinance Considerations